breeatoomey/newity-case-study/ai-log.md

 The product insight that emerged from this segment is worth more than the feature itself: **all 7 entries in the expiring-soon view are "Bank Statements (90 day)."** The agent surfaced this — other expiration-bearing docs in the data (tax returns, business licenses) have multi-year expirations that fall outside the 30-day window.
 Bank statements are the only short-lived doc type.

 That reframes what this view is for.
 It's not a generic "documents expiring soon" list — it's a **bank-statement-refresh triage queue**.
-Which is a known loan-ops workflow concern, and which the team's spreadsheet would specifically miss because the spreadsheet tracks status, not expiration.
-Built-in demo narrative.
+A known loan-ops workflow concern, and one the team's spreadsheet would specifically miss because the spreadsheet tracks status, not expiration.

-The other thing worth flagging: the **"Approved but expired"** rows (Northstar Accounting, Crown Jewelers in the screenshots) are this view's strongest argument for existing.
+The other thing worth flagging: the **"Approved but expired"** rows (Northstar Accounting, Crown Jewelers) are this view's strongest argument for existing.
 A doc that's been approved and forgotten, then expires underneath the team, is exactly the kind of failure mode the current workflow can't catch — and exactly what this view surfaces.
 The decision to make selection driven by `expiration_date` instead of `status` is what makes this work.

 #### What I'm doing before the next segment